By Dave Thompson

 There is more, and when Beatledom gets bored with the death threats (“how dare you impugn the fabness of the four?”), maybe we’ll talk about them.
 Right now, though, we should talk with Ray Davies, the man behind that catalog of cleverness, and, who, for a variety of reasons, has himself been rediscovering it in recent times.

-Ray Davies is 67 this year, just one more in that horrifyingly long line of former pop icons who are now collecting their old-age pensions, and, increasingly, looking to their half-century-old back catalogs to keep the winter’s chill from their bones.
-Between the Stones’ multiple boxed sets, the Beatles’ iTunes debut and Dylan’s rediscovery of his mono mojo, the last few months alone have allowed us to rediscover our musical heritage in ways that not only seemed impossible a few years ago, they also seemed completely unnecessary.
+Ray Davies is just one more in that horrifyingly long line of former pop icons who are now collecting their old-age pensions, and, increasingly, looking to their half-century-old back catalogs to keep the winter’s chill from their bones.
+Between the Stones’ multiple boxed sets, the Beatles’ digital debut and Dylan’s rediscovery of his mono mojo, the last decade alone has allowed us to rediscover our musical heritage in ways that not only seemed impossible beforehand, but also seemed completely unnecessary.

-“It wasn’t my idea,” Davies told Goldmine on the eve of the album’s release.
+“It wasn’t my idea,” Davies told Goldmine.
 “He wanted to do ‘Waterloo Sunset,’ and I really wasn’t sure how it would work, because he’s a singer from Southern California, and that’s such an evocatively London song.
 But he came in with his guitar, he sat down and played it, and the point of the collaborations was to let people slide into the way they wanted to do it, and he changed the key, which allowed me to find new expression with my voice.
 We just cobbled it together on the spot, and it was a great experience.”

 Listening to Davies talk, of course, it feels as though the entire album could be summed up in that fashion ... cobbled together, in the nicest possible way, and a great experience all around.
 It would have been easy, after all, for Davies to have assembled the traditional fan club of Anglo admirers and Anglophile disciples and make an album from their determined obeisances alone.
 In fact, he admits that kind of concept “had crossed my mind on a couple of occasions, but only fleetingly.”
 It took a meeting with former Big Star frontman Alex Chilton to bring the concept to fruition.
 “Alex was the first one I put down, and it evolved from there.
 Prior to that, I’d dabbled, but never anything that could make a whole record.”